sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-filter/reduce-alert-fatigue.md

 2. `fatigue_check/interval`: Tells the event filter the interval at which to allow additional events to be processed (in seconds)
 3. `fatigue_check/allow_resolution`: Determines whether to pass a `resolve` event through to the filter

-For more information about configuring these values, see the [filter dynamic runtime asset's README][10].
+For more information about configuring these values, see the [Sensu Go Fatigue Check Filter][8] README.
 Next, you'll assign the newly minted event filter to a handler.

 ### Assign the event filter to a handler